THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 Budget ($25 – 75): We choose to stay at Mei Zhou Phuket Hotel.
 It’s quiet and clean, although it’s more of an Asian hotel than a Western hotel.
 The staff was very accommodating and friendly.
 We picked it because they had a two-bedroom family suite for us when Julie was visiting.

 Moderate ($75 – 150): WOO Gallery & Boutique Hotel is a brand new location on Thalang Road.
 It looks stunning but has no reviews at the time of our writing.
 It might be worth a look.
-The Casa Blanca Boutique Hotel is just around the corner and is very well rated and glamorous.
+The 2rooms Boutique House is just around the corner and is very well rated and glamorous.
 The Blanket Hotel is still walkable, but further away from Thalang Road, with great reviews.

 Phuket is filled with glorious food for super cheap!
 We ate out frequently all over the island.
 Read our recommendations for dining out in Phuket.